MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 });
 ```

-When making this call, lease remember that the product is *case-sensitive* in **Facebook**.
+When making this call, lease remember that the product is *case-sensitive* in Facebook.

-In particular, the **TitleId** - which you need to replace with the *correct* title ID for your game in PlayFab - is usually in lower-case in their service.
-If you encounter any issues with **Facebook** not finding the correct product, try grabbing the product manually using a **GET** request, as shown on [this page](https://developers.facebook.com/docs/payments/product/).
+In particular, the TitleId - which you need to replace with the *correct* title ID for your game in PlayFab - is usually in lower-case in their service.
+If you encounter any issues with Facebook not finding the correct product, try grabbing the product manually using a GET request, as shown on [this page](https://developers.facebook.com/docs/payments/product/).

 In addition, you’ll also need to make sure you’re using the values from earlier in the flow: